 Newgrange is the circular man-made construction built in the Boyne Valley of Ireland more than 5,000 years ago.
-This makes it older than Egypt’s pyramids, Stonehenge and Greece’s Mycenaean society.
+This makes it older than Egypt’s pyramids, Stonehenge, and Greece’s Mycenaean society.
 The mysterious mound covers approximately one acre and is a little over 13 meters high at its peak.
-A door at the base of the mound leads down a passage that opens onto a small chamber.
-There are also 97 huge stones, called kerbstones, posted around the mound.
-Some of the stones showcase primitive Megalithic art featuring spirals, parallel lines and circles within circles.
+A passage from the entrance leads to a cross-shaped inner chamber containing three small rooms.
+There are also 97 huge kerbstones posted around the base of the mound.
+Some of the stones showcase primitive Megalithic art featuring spirals, parallel lines, and circles within circles.
 Why was this mound built and what was it used for?

 Celestial Significance of Newgrange